Victor's justice: Attempts to ensure the fairness of war crimes prosecutions

 Since World War II, the accusation of victor's justice has arisen in every subsequent conflict where war crimes prosecutions have been made.
-Examples of include the Yugoslav wars, the Rwandan genocide, and the war in Afghanistan.
+Examples of include the Yugoslav wars, the Rwandan genocide, the war in Afghanistan and the Iraq war.

-The International Criminal Court (ICC) was set up in 2003 as a treaty arrangement between member states in an attempt to provide a neutral international court that avoids the accusation of "victor's justice", and that would prosecute all alleged war crimes, on either side of any conflict.
+The International Criminal Court (ICC) was set up in 2003 as a treaty arrangement between member states in an attempt to provide a neutral international court that avoids the accusation of "victor's justice", and that would prosecute all alleged war crimes, on either side of any conflict..